quantranfr/SortingGame/docs/README.md

 ## Motivation

 The best way to learn an algorithm is doing it with your hands!
-This game is designed to work with the multiple-objects detection system described in [this repository](https://github.com/quantranfr/MultiNFC).

-The final product will be used in [ExploraScience Quy Nhon](http://explorascience.vn) - a science center in Vietnam.

-It's made in [Godot](https://godotengine.org), an open-source game engine.
+In that way even a complex algorithm can be come a fun game for all ages.

-## Demo
+## Gameplay

 In this game, a player has to follow the instruction on the screen and place the right cards onto the right card readers.
 Let's see how quick you can finish this game!